‘RHOBH’ Cast Films Season 7 Reunion Show [Photos]

 A post shared by I Am AWAKE #edensLoveStory (@edensassoon) on

-It’s likely that Eden joined the women on the couch to talk about Lisa R.’s comments about Kim since it was she to whom Lisa R. made the comments to.
-It was because Eden then told Lisa V. about what Lisa R. said, which Kyle and Kim eventually found out about it, leading to heated confrontations between them and Lisa R. Lisa R. subsequently confronted Eden about betraying her, to which Eden pointed out that she was just telling the truth and that Lisa R. failed to stick up for her after putting her on the path to questioning Kim’s sobriety.
+It’s likely that Eden joined the women on the couch to talk about Lisa R.’s comments about Kim, since it was she to whom Lisa R. made the comments to.
+It was because Eden then told Lisa V. about what Lisa R. said that Kyle and Kim eventually found out about it, leading to heated confrontations between them and Lisa R. Lisa R. subsequently confronted Eden about betraying her, to which Eden pointed out that she was just telling the truth and that Lisa R. failed to stick up for her after putting her on the path to questioning Kim’s sobriety.

 As the season aired, Eden lashed out at Lisa R. on social media for abandoning her.
 Lisa R., meanwhile, distanced herself from Eden.
-As previously reported by the Inquisitr, Lisa R. claimed in one tweet that contrary to how the show made it seem, she didn’t know Eden prior to filming and that they’re not friends.
+As previously reported by the Inquisitr, Lisa R. claimed, in one tweet, that contrary to how the show made it seem, she didn’t know Eden prior to filming and that they’re not friends.

-Yet, it seems that the two women made up during the Season 7 reunion.
+Yet it seems that the two women made up during the season 7 reunion filming.
 On Friday morning, Eden tweeted to Lisa R. that she loves her.

 Prior to the reunion filming, Kyle’s business’ Instagram account posted a collage of photos showing her getting ready for the big event.